Deferred Exam FAQs

 Deferred exams are usually scheduled before or during the first week of classes of the following semester.

-Deferred exams for FALL semester courses are typically scheduled during the first week of classes.
-NOTE that some instructors will schedule their exams before the start of classes and you may have to return to St. Johns early to write the exam.
+Deferred exams for FALL semester courses are typically scheduled during the first week of classes in the Winter semester.
+NOTE that some instructors may schedule their exams before the start of classes and you may have to return to St. Johns early to write the exam.

 Deferred exams for WINTER semester courses are typically held in the last week of April or first week of May and nearly always before the start of spring semester classes.

-Is the format of supplemental and deferred exams the same as the original exam?
+Is the format of deferred exams the same as the original exam?

-Both supplemental and deferred exams will be similar in length and in difficulty to the original exams.
+Deferred exams will be similar in length and in difficulty to the original exams.
 However, the format will not necessarily be the same as that of the original exam.
-You will need to check with your course instructor to determine the format of a particular exam
+You will need to check with your course instructor to determine the format of a particular exam.